Skip to main content

 CEO Melissa Acree and Program Director Jaclyn Nunziato at the Code Red Testimony

 On June 20th, Chief Executive Officer Melissa Acree and Program Director Jaclyn Nunziato testified at the Senate Health and Human Services Committee meeting in support of Code Red legislation.
 Like Code Blue, Code Red would require county emergency management coordinators to assist individuals when the NWS declares a heat advisory for a specific region or reports an Air Quality Index of 151 or higher.
 As we have seen this past summer, rising temperatures continue to last for longer periods of time, leaving people susceptible to heat exhaustion and heat stroke.
-By creating a procedure to make cooling centers more available on a statewide level, vulnerable populations in New Jersey can feel assured that help is available when mother nature strikes hardest.
+By creating a procedure to make cooling centers more available on a statewide level, vulnerable populations in New Jersey can feel assured that help is available when Mother Nature strikes hardest.

 Melissa Acree stated, “Testifying for programs like the Code Red legislation is crucial because it directly supports the well-being of our most vulnerable residents.
 At NJ 211, we have firsthand experience with Code Blue programs, and we’ve seen the significant positive impact they have on individuals who reach out for help.
 By advocating for Code Red, we aim to extend this vital support to address extreme heat and poor air quality, ensuring that every New Jersey resident has access to the resources they need during critical times.
 Our involvement in these legislative efforts is driven by our commitment to making a tangible difference in the lives of those who depend on our services.”